If you need a multithreaded web server to host data for everyone on the web, look at Apache (with CGI) or https://www.gnu.org/software/libmicrohttpd/

 This project solves the problem of implicit sessions with a slower but inherently safer approach : a single-threaded server ensures that the request are received and replied in order.
 No risk of race conditions from that angle, no need of funky programming techniques to avoid them.
 A session is congruent with an open TCP/IP connection, which also helps with safey (despite dubious security but it's not the purpose).

-The server's code can contain two modules:
+The server's code can contain two modules, that each serve a domain and specific purpose:

 - File server